rushilma/thesis/1-introduction.typ

   $ <eq_npp>
 ] <def_npp_statement>

-This terminology is motivated by the statistical physics literature, wherein random optimiztation problems are often reframed as energy maximization over a random landscape @mertensPhysicistsApproachNumber2001.
+This terminology is motivated by the statistical physics literature, wherein random optimization problems are often reframed as energy maximization over a random landscape @mertensPhysicistsApproachNumber2001.
 Observe here that minimizing the discrepancy $abs(inn(g,x))$ corresponds to maximizing the energy $E$.
 We further know that the statistically optimal energy level is $E=Theta(N)$, while the best computational energy achievable in polynomial time is $E=Theta(log^2 N)$, by Karmarkar-Karp @karmarkarDifferencingMethodSet1983.

-One particular class of algorithms which has gained widespread attention are so-called _low degree algorithms._
+For our purposes, an algorithm is a function $alg : g mapsto x in Sigma_N$.
+We will discuss extensions to randomized algorithms (which can depend on a random seed $omega$ independent of $g$) and to $RR^N$-valued algorithms (which can be forced to give outputs on $Sigma_N$ via rounding) in later sections, but for our main analysis, considering deterministic $Sigma_N$-valued algorithms will suffice.
+In particular, we consider the class of so-called _low degree algorithms_, given by either low degree polynomials or by functions with low _coordinate degree_.
 Compared to analytically-defined classes of stable algorithms (e.g. Lipschitz, etc.), these algorithms have an algebraic structure making them amenable to precise stability analysis.
-In addition, heuristically, degree $D$ algorithms are believed to serve as the simplest representatives for the class of $e^(tilde(O)(D))$-time algorithms @hopkinsStatisticalInferenceSum2018, making them valuable to understand in their own right.
+In addition, heuristically, degree $D$ algorithms (in either sense) are believed to serve as the simplest representatives for the class of $e^(tilde(O)(D))$-time algorithms @hopkinsStatisticalInferenceSum2018, making them valuable to understand in their own right.
+Expand on meow.
 Our results show _strong low degree hardness_ for the NPP at energy levels between the statistical and computational thresholds, in the sense of @huangStrongLowDegree2025:

 #definition[Strong Low Degree Hardness @huangStrongLowDegree2025[Def.
 3]][